3.11.15 Policy for the Movement of Registered Foster Carers Between Agencies

 - To ensure that foster carers are not pressurised into changing their fostering service.

-The recruitment of the foster carer's must be confirmed to be within the guidance of the Fostering Network's Transfer Protocol 2012.
+The recruitment of the foster carer's must be confirmed to be within the guidance of the Fostering Network - Transfer of Foster Carers Protocol 2014.
 Leeds City Council (LCC) respect that:

-- Foster carers must not be approached to explore the possibility of their application for a legal order in respect of a child which would mean that they no longer foster that child (e.g. Residence, Special Guardianship, Adoption) without the knowledge of the carers fostering service;
+- Foster carers must not be approached to explore the possibility of their application for a legal order in respect of a child which would mean that they no longer foster that child (e.g. Child Arrangements Order, Special Guardianship, Adoption) without the knowledge of the carers fostering service;

 - Foster carers must not be required to change fostering service in order to secure agreement to a plan for a child.